Ethiopia tries to mediate Sudan crisis after bloodshed

 The military council counters that infiltrators are putting on RSF uniforms.
 It says Monday’s raid was targeting criminals in an area next to the camp but got out of hand.

-Reporting by Eltayeb Siddig and Khalid Abdelaziz in Khartoum, Lena Masri and Ahmed Tolba in Cairo and Omar Mohammed and George Obulutsa in Nairobi; Editing by Angus MacSwan and Andrew Cawthorne
+Reporting by Khalid Abdelaziz in Khartoum, Lena Masri and Ahmed Tolba in Cairo and Omar Mohammed and George Obulutsa in Nairobi; Editing by Angus MacSwan, Andrew Cawthorne, William Maclean